When you use Net Promoter Score questions in your survey, you start the process of identifying loyal customers.

 #2: The Reason Why Question

-Your next question invites the respondents to let you know why they feel the way they do.
+Your next question is really a follow up to the Net Promoter Score question.
+In addition to the main NPS question, you should invite respondents to let you know why they feel the way they do.

 Provide a text area where your customers can actually write out their comments.
 You’ll find that you may receive glowing reviews or some negative comments here.

-Why did you provide these ratings? or What is the reason behind your ratings?
+Why did you provide this rating? or What is the reason behind your rating?

 #3: The Follow Up Question